 UNIT 14: Marking and Moderating NEA

-Video: A simple guide to marking and moderating NEA 2 for those teachers new to the GCSE
+Video: A simple guide to marking and moderating NEA 2 to help identify and highlight where marks are awarded for justification to the moderator

 What do you need to gain access to the training room?

 To access the training room you will need a Facebook account and access to the internet.
-The training can be accessed on a mobile device, tablet or computer.
+The training can be followed on a mobile device, tablet or computer.

 Full access for one year for live presentations and Q&A